Title/s: Professor of Law

-His articles have appeared or will appear in a variety of law reviews across the country, including the Columbia Law Review, Texas Law Review, Cornell Law Review, Minnesota Law Review, University of California-Davis Law Review, and Boston College Law Review.
+His articles have appeared in a variety of law reviews across the country, including the Columbia Law Review, Texas Law Review, Cornell Law Review, Minnesota Law Review, University of California-Davis Law Review, and Boston College Law Review.
 Professor Tsesis is a frequent presenter to law school faculties nationwide on issues involving constitutional law, civil rights, and hate speech legislation.
 He has been an expert witness for the Canadian Department of Justice and a legislative advisor to Senator Edward Kennedy.
 Professor Tsesis has also served as an outside manuscript reviewer for the Cambridge University Press, University of Chicago Press, University of Illinois Press, New York University Press, Oxford University Press, and Yale University Press.
 Attached is curriculum vitae with a more complete listing of his publications and experiences.

 List of Publications:

 Constitutional Design (Oxford University Press, forthcoming).

 For Liberty and Equality: The Life and Times of the Declaration of Independence (Oxford University Press, 2012, Kindle & NOOK 2012, Audible Audio Edition 2013, paperback forthcoming 2014).

 Promises of Liberty: The History and Contemporary Relevance of the Thirteenth Amendment ed.
 Alexander Tsesis (Columbia University Press, 2010, Kindle ).

 We Shall Overcome: A History of Civil Rights and the Law (Yale University Press 2008, Kindle & NOOK 2008, paperback 2009).